jcaillon/valet/libraries.d/config.md

 - `internalCompare %APPROVED_FILE% %RECEIVED_FILE%`
   otherwise (internalCompare is a bash function that compares 2 files).

-It is strongly advised to install delta, this tool is really awesome: <https://github.com/dandavison/delta>.
+It is strongly advised to install delta to get the best test outputs: <https://github.com/dandavison/delta>.

 #### VALET_CONFIG_STRICT_MATCHING